Andrew Laming: Controversies

 On 6 April 2021, Guardian Australia reported that Laming had set up and operated around 35 Facebook pages, supposedly for community groups and suburbs in his electorate, which he allegedly used to promote political material and attack political opponents, seemingly in contravention of Australian Electoral Commission (AEC) rules requiring political authorisation for information intended to influence how electors vote.
 On 7 April, the AEC confirmed it was investigating the Facebook pages regarding their lack of authorisation disclosure.

 In March 2022, the Independent Parliamentary Expenses Authority, which audits the travel and expenses of Members of Parliament to ensure they meet parliamentary standards, ordered Laming to repay over $10,000 for travel expenses he claimed in 2019.
 Laming refused to pay back the money and claimed that the relevant emails proving the purpose of his travel were 'lost'.

+Post-parliament

+In January 2024, Laming announced he would run for mayor of Redland at the local government elections.
+On 25 January, he confirmed he had dropped his LNP membership, saying it had "no place" at a local level".

+He received 25 966 votes, less than half of the total received by the successful candidate, Jos Mitchell, who received 52 599.